estunz/Oxyria_digyna_phenology/README.md

 Hello!
 Welcome to the Oxyria_digyna_phenology repository!
-If you use any of these scripts please cite Stattin Gustavsson et al. (2024).
+If you use any of these scripts please cite Stunz et al. (2025).
-All code run in Stattin Gustavsson et al. [2024] can be found within the "Temperature.R" and "Oxyria_analysis.R" files.
+All code run in Stunz et al. [2025] can be found within the "Temperature.R" and "Oxyria_analysis.R" files.
 Specifically, these scripts detail how temperature and elevation data were obtained and how linear regression models and spatial autocorrelation models were run for various
 O. digyna groups and variables.